rockobonaparte/cloaca/CloacaCodeTests/fixing.md

 1. [DONE] Need to get tracebacks for exceptions created inside C# code.
 Specifically this would be for quicksort.
-2. Implementing "not in" seems straightforward enough.
+2. [DONE] Implementing "not in" seems straightforward enough.
 3. Figure out the problem with add_two_numbers and that __init__.

 The others look like a bit of a slog.